Sugar Ball

-"Sugar Ball" is the eleventh episode of the fifth season of RuPaul's Drag Race.
+"Sugar Ball" is the eleventh episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on April 15, 2013.
+The episode's main challenge tasks the contestants with creating three looks for the Sugar Ball.
 Marg Helgenberger and Bob Mackie are guest judges.

-Alaska wins the episode's mini-challenge and main challenge.
-Detox is eliminated from the competition after placing in the bottom two and losing a lip-sync against Jinkx Monsoon.
+Alaska wins the main challenge.
+Detox is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Jinkx Monsoon to "Malambo No. 1" by Yma Sumac.